 Unlawful Carrying of a Weapon at an Airport in Texas

 We love our guns in Texas.
 After all, those licensed to carry a handgun can now choose to conceal the handgun or wear it on their hip like in the old west.
 But carrying a handgun comes with its risks.
 Many places are designated as “off limits” for handguns.
 Chief among them is the airport.
-And everyday, well-meaning folks forget about their trusty handgun when they pack their bags and head to DFW International Airport, only to be reminded by a less-than-friendly TSA agent as they attempt to pass through security.
+And everyday, well-meaning folks forget about their trusty handgun when they pack their bags and head to DFW International Airport or Love Field, only to be reminded by a less-than-friendly TSA agent as they attempt to pass through security.
 In fact, Texas is the #1 state for airport gun seizures in the country (and DFW International Airport leads the way in Texas).

 How Serious is an Arrest for Bringing a Firearm to the Airport in Texas?